 - I'm not quite sure what this selection of Jack o'Lanterns says about Razor, but they sure are fun to look at.
 [Razor With An Edge]

-- Again, it was a rather slow news day in Stars world with no practice, so Mark Stepneski spent the day catching up with the AHL's Texas Stars, who are being led by strong seasons from Philip Larsen.
-[ESPN Dallas] and
+- Again, it was a rather slow news day in Stars world with no practice, so Mark Stepneski spent the day catching up with the AHL's Texas Stars, who are being led by strong seasons from Matt Fraser and Philip Larsen.
+[ESPN Dallas]

 - The Edmonton Oilers get the biggest play in this article yet again, but the Stars are mentioned as one of the most surprising storylines early in the NHL season.[NHL.com]